Open-UAV/openuav-turbovnc/README.md

 - Unity3D installation instructions are provided here. [https://openuas.us/#unity](https://openuas.us/#unity)

-### Building a GPU-enhanced Lubuntu Desktop with nvidia-docker2

-To build on a plain vanilla Google Compute GPU host:
+## Building a plain vanilla Google Compute GPU host

 1. Spin up a GC GPU host on the google console.
 Make sure it has at least one Tesla K80 GPU, and decent amount of VCPUs (e.g. 4, and enough disk space, at least 50Gb).
 Zone `us-east-1c` seems to be the best choice as of April 1, 2018.
 2. Upload this repo and unpack it in `/root/build` or wherever you like as a temporary location.
 3. Run `preinstall.sh`.
 This just runs `apt-get update` and puts in `screen` and `emacs` for getting started.
 4. Run `build.sh`.
-This will build everything needed to start up a nvidia-docker2 container with Ubuntu 16.04 and Lubuntu desktop.
+This will build everything needed to start up a nvidia-docker2 container with Ubuntu 18.04 and Lubuntu desktop.

-To build on local machine with GPU:
+## Building on a local machine with GPU

-1. Replace `autonomous_sys_build/xorg.conf` with the `xorg.conf` file for your GPU.
+1. Run `nvidia-xconfig --query-gpu-info` and modify the `autonomous_sys_build/xorg.conf` the GPU BusId.
 2. Run `preinstall.sh`.
 This runs `apt-get update` and puts in `screen` and `emacs` for getting started.
 3. Run `build.sh`.
-This will build everything needed to start up a nvidia-docker2 container with Ubuntu 16.04 and Lubuntu desktop.
+This will build everything needed to start up a nvidia-docker2 container with Ubuntu 18.04 and Lubuntu desktop.

-### Advanced

-1. You can try our https://hub.docker.com/r/dreamslab/openuav image to setup the system (GCP K80 GPU), it's recommended to use `build.sh`.

 ### Running the container